 Breaches of the policy

 If you believe that you may have been discriminated against you are encouraged to raise the matter through our Grievance Procedure.
 If you believe that you may have been subject to harassment you are encouraged to raise the matter through our Anti-harassment and Bullying Policy.
-If you are uncertain which applies or need advice on how to proceed you should speak to the Practice Manager.
+If you are uncertain which applies or need advice on how to proceed you should speak to the Operations Director.

 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
 Staff who make such allegations in good faith will not be victimised or treated less favourably as a result.
 False allegations which are found to have been made in bad faith will, however, be dealt with under our Disciplinary Procedure.